Neptune-Crypto/neptune-legacy/README.md

   `cargo install --locked --path .` (needs at least 3 GB of RAM and a few minutes)

 > [!IMPORTANT]
-> Any branch except `release` is considered an _unstable development_ branch.
+> Any branch except tag `release` is considered an _unstable development_ branch.
 Should you choose to use
 > such a branch, you risk database corruption, loss of funds, crashing user interfaces, _etc_.

 ### Windows